Homemade Turkey Tetrazzini

 - Cook pasta in salted water, and drain.

 - Saute mushrooms and taste for seasoning.

 - Toss the pasta, turkey, mushrooms, and peas with the cream sauce.

 - Pour into a casserole dish, sprinkle with Parmesan, if desired, and bake until lightly browned and heated through.

 Today, I’m sharing one of our favorite recipes utilizing Thanksgiving leftovers, and much as I’d like to cook up something new and different, Turkey Tetrazzini is always on our menu the weekend after the holiday.
 And I don’t mind one bit.

-Tip of the Day: For those gravy impaired like me, Wondra“quick mixing” flour blends easily without forming lumps.
+- For those gravy impaired like me, Wondra“quick mixing” flour blends easily without forming lumps. (affiliate link)

 - Pumpkin Gingersnap Truffles by Chocolate Moosey

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - 3 cups shredded or cubed cooked turkey meat